NBISweden/development-guidelines/README.md

 it.
 There is actually no requirement that the reviewer knows the ins and outs of the specific programming language used.
-The purpose of the review from such a reviewer is to make sure that the logic of the code (with its comments!) is intelligible enough to be able to say "that’ll probably work" (this is not a useless review!).
+The purpose of the review from such a reviewer is to make sure that the logic of the code (with its comments!) is intelligible enough to be able to say "that'll probably work" (this is not a useless review!).

 The following is adapted from